 - The UK and the EU would approve a Withdrawal Agreement before 31st January 2020

 - Business as usual; no new declarations required for trade between the UK / EU

 - The UK & EU would trade on existing terms until 31st December 2020 under transitional arrangements which are part of the Withdrawal Agreement

 The EU extends the leave date at the request of the UK

 - Trade with the EU would continue on current terms during ongoing negotiations

-- Further votes would be held in Parliament in 2019.
-General Election likely.
-Depending on the election result, all four options would still be possible (leave with a deal; leave with no deal; cancel Brexit; extend negotiations)
+- General Election likely in 2019.
+Depending on the election result, all four options would still be possible in 2020 (leave with a deal; leave with no deal; cancel Brexit; extend negotiations)

-The UK leaves with no deal on 31st October or later
+The UK leaves with no deal on 31st of January 2020

 - There would be no transitional arrangements, unless agreed at the last minute